ricardoyang00/qilin-chess/README.md

 The `update_board(+Board, +Move, +NewState, +NewBoard)` function allows us to update the cells on the board, changing `Position-Cell` to `Position-NewState`.
 The `NewState` can represent a red piece, black piece, pressed piece, or an empty cell.
 The next time `display(+GameState)` is called, it will render the updated board.

-**Include examples of representations of initial, intermediate, and final game states IMAGES HERE**

 ### Move Representation
 Initially, we needed to use the `valid_moves(+GameState, -ListOfMoves)` function to obtain the valid moves.